Omega 3 Fatty Acids

 Avoid high Short 6 and get Long 3.
 Use only oils in bold.
 Use Olive, Butter and Coconut for cooking.

-Note Regarding Fish Oil Brands, Efficacy and Safety
+Regarding Fish and Fish Oil Efficacy and Safety

 Some clinicians have suggested that only a particular brand or source of fish oil, usually one they are selling, is safe.
 They have reasons, often ones that appear to make sense, however, there is no evidence that fish oil from any of the major, reputable, companies is harmful or damaged.
-The best buy is without a doubt Costco Kirkland Fish Oil Concentrate 1,000 mg at 400 soft gels for about $11.50.
-They are able to offer this price because of high turnover, that is, volume sales allows for a deep discount.
-Now Foods also offers a regular and extra strength (called Ultra Omega-3, fewer soft gels to take) fish oil at reasonable cost.
+Now Foods offers Super EPA Double Strength, Ultra Omega-3 and DHA-500.
+These concentrates allow fewer soft gels to supply your daily need at reasonable cost.

-While krill oil does provide omega-3 like all of the core elements on this site NUMBERS COUNT.
+While krill oil does provide omega-3, like all of the core elements on this site, NUMBERS COUNT.
 We need, as humans, a particular amount of EPA and DHA and this amount should not be considered unimportant.
+While krill does contain phospholipids and may be better absorbed by some you still have many cells and many mitochondria, some 30-40 percent of those trillions of cells/mitochondria prefer omega-3 as DHA or EPA and less than enough won't do the job.
 Krill oil does not contain significant amounts of EPA and DHA and many soft gels would need to be taken to equal amounts recommended.
-Save your money.
+Save your money AND SAVE THE WHALES.
+WHALES NEED KRILL OIL TO SURVIVE, YOU DO NOT.
 Buy reasonably priced fish oil, keep it in the refrigerator or freezer, and use it daily.

 As to efficacy and safety I refer you to: